ojwills/Kaggle-Competitions/README.md

 For any ideas or improvements please feel free to submit a pull request.

 ### Acknowledgements
-- Yassine Ghouzam's Kaggle notebook: Titanic *Top 4% with ensemble modeling*
+- Yassine Ghouzam - Kaggle submission: *Titanic Top 4% with ensemble modeling*